dbivolaru/dotfiles/CALC.md

 # Programs for the HP-17bii+ Financial Calculator

+This is meant as an archive for the programs I use and is not meant as a comprehensive list of programs.

 ## TVM Loan Calculator with ACT/360 ACT/365 support

 This is a typical TVM loan calculator with typical parameters, but has two additional ones related to the ACT/360 and ACT/365 modes (`SD` and `D/YR`).